 Flow at 15 psig: 35 SCFM minimum

-The exterior color shall be BLM Carlsbad Canyon.
+The exterior color shall be Munsell Green.

 The tank shall be cleaned with an alkaline cleaning agent to remove grease and oil.
 An iron phosphate coating shall then be chemically bonded to the metal to assure coating adhesion and retard corrosion.
 The tank shall be primed with an electrodeposited powder epoxy to provide a barrier against moisture, salt, and corrosives.
 The tank shall then be coated with an electrostatically-applied, oven-cured polyester powder coat to enhance abrasion and impact resistance.
 The top-coat shall be a liquid polyurethane coating to seal and add ultraviolet protection.
 The tank coating shall meet all requirements in IEEE C57.12.28 – latest revision.